Get Mortgage Assistance in Colorado: How to Qualify and Apply Today

 Colorado homeowners seeking mortgage assistance must gather crucial documents to support their application.

-First, ensure you have a government-issued ID for all household members aged 18 or older.
+That said, first, ensure you have a government-issued ID for all household members aged 18 or older.

 Additionally, prepare the deed or proof of ownership, as well as income documents for all household members in the same age group.